troeger/opensubmit/docs/admin_use.rst

 Updating an existing OpenSubmit web installation consists of the following steps:

 - Run ``pip install --upgrade opensubmit-web`` as root or in a virtualenv environment.
-- Run ``opensubmit-web configure`` to perform neccessary database updates.
+- Run ``opensubmit-web configtest`` to perform neccessary database updates.
 - Restart your web server.

 .. _auth: